Samsung Galaxy S22: Connectivity

 All three phones support 5G SA/NSA networks.
 The Galaxy S22 supports Wi-Fi 6 and Bluetooth 5.2, while the Galaxy S22+ and S22 Ultra support Wi-Fi 6E and Bluetooth 5.2.
 The S22+ and S22 Ultra models also support Ultra Wideband (UWB) for short-range communications similar to Bluetooth (not to be confused with 5G mmWave, which is marketed as Ultra Wideband by Verizon).
-Samsung uses this technology for their new "SmartThings Find" feature and the Samsung Galaxy SmartTag+.